Luxury Family Ski Holiday: 6 Resorts Where Comfort Meets the Slopes

 How long should a family ski holiday be?

 A seven-night stay remains the standard for most Alpine chalets, and it's the right duration for most families.
-Shorter breaks of four or five nights are available at some properties, particularly in Morzine and Megève where Geneva transfers keep travel days manageable.
 For a first family ski holiday with young children, consider that the first two days involve acclimatisation, equipment fitting, and ski school orientation — a full week gives you five proper skiing days.

 Do children need separate lift passes?